Henry Sonnie Torgbor Provencal: Politics

 Provencal was appointed Personal Assistant to the then prime minister of Ghana Dr. Kwame Nkrumah in June or July 1957.
 He served in this capacity until 29 August 1960.
 Ghana had become a republic in 1960 and the then prime minister Dr. Kwame Nkrumah became the president of Ghana.
-As head of state, he could no more serve as a member of parliament for his constituency, Accra Central.
+As head of state, he could no longer serve as a member of parliament for his constituency, Accra Central.
 His seat became vacant and on 30 August 1960, a by-election was held to fill the seat.
 Provencal contested for the seat on the ticket of the Convention People's Party (CPP) and won polling 11,545 votes to beat Solomon Edmund Odamtten of the United Party (UP) who polled 165 votes.
 Provencal remained a member of parliament for the Accra Central constituency until 1965.
 In 1961, he doubled as a Deputy Minister for Interior and he remained in this position until July 1964.
 A month later, he was appointed Executive Secretary of the Accra Tema Council (now the Accra Metropolitan Assembly) and in 1965 he was elevated to ministerial status when he was appointed Regional Commissioner for Greater Accra.
 That same year, he became the member of parliament for the Gamashie constituency.

 Provencal held these appointments until 24 February 1966 when the Nkrumah government was overthrown.
 Provencal was consequently arrested and incarcerated by the National Liberation Council (NLC) under "protective custody" at the Ussher Fort Prison for about two and half years.

 During the Limann administration, Provencal together with Johnny Hansen founded the Kwame Nkrumah Revolutionary Guards (KNRG).
 The group had its roots in the People's Revolutionary Party (PRP) that was founded to contest the 1979 election but later merged with the People's National Party (PNP).
 He served as General Secretary of the KNRG.

 Death and legacy

 Provencal died on 14 September 2007.
-He is regarded as the first Mayor of Accra.
 In 1965 he founded the Accra City Guards, which has existed to this day.